ZachWPrice/SetPort/README.md

 You can then run the software as 'sudo setport' - to remove the sudo, change the owner of /bin/setport to the owner that you're using.

+  At that point, you can follow the usage as stated below.

+  Finally, to run the test cases, please navigate to the 'Testing' folder, and run ./test_setport.cpp.o This should run through all of the tests found in 'Testing/TestCmds/mainTestCmds.txt' in English and Spanish.
+Tests can be added to this file as needed and they will run along with the rest though you will not be able to see so in the output of the tests (only if the test fails will mention of it be found).

 ####Usage:
 ```
 Portsetter --option <port>